On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

 The number of distinct nonterminal symbols in grammar (\ref{FullGrammar}) will be called the \emph{vocabulary size} of $\mathsf{G}$ and denoted by

 On the other hand, a~function $\Gamma:\mathbb{X}^+\rightarrow\mathcal{G}$ such that $\Gamma(w)\in\mathcal{G}(w)$ for all $w\in\mathbb{X}^+$ is called a~\emph{grammar transform} \cite{KiefferYang00}.
-In Subsection \ref{ssecUpperExcess}, we shall construct \emph{admissibly minimal} grammar transforms, which minimize the length of a~specific text encoding.
-The vocabulary size of these transforms will be considered in the formalization of the proposition \usebox{\QLThesis}.
-The definition of admissibly minimal transforms is too technical to present it right here but we may say that it resembles transforms considered by linguists \cite{DeMarcken96,KitWilks99} and the transform investigated by \cite{CharikarOthers05}, which we call Yang-Kieffer minimal.
-In particular, there exist admissibly minimal transforms which are flat grammar transforms.
+In Subsection \ref{ssecUpperExcess}, we will construct \emph{admissibly minimal} grammar transforms, which minimize the length of a~specific text encoding.
+The vocabulary size of these transforms will be considered in the formalization of proposition \usebox{\QLThesis}.
+The definition of admissibly minimal transforms is too technical to present right here but we may say that it resembles transforms considered by linguists \cite{DeMarcken96,KitWilks99} and the transform investigated in \cite{CharikarOthers05}, which we call Yang-Kieffer minimal.
+In particular, there exist admissibly minimal transforms that are flat grammar transforms.

 In the second turn, we have to formulate a~model of an infinitely long text that describes random facts in a~repetitive way.
 Both the text and the set of facts repeatedly described in the text will be modeled as stochastic processes.
+We introduce quite a~new mathematical model of human language so we devote more space for motivation.

 \textbf{The model of texts and facts:} Let $(X_i)_{i\in\mathbb{Z}}$ be a~stochastic process on a~probability space $(\Omega,\mathfrak{J},P)$, where variables $X_i:\Omega\rightarrow\mathbb{X}$ assume values from the countable alphabet $\mathbb{X}$.
 This process will model an infinitely long text, where $X_i$ are consecutive text units.
 We can imagine that the values of $X_i$ are characters if $\mathbb{X}$ is finite, or words or sentences if $\mathbb{X}$ is infinite.
-Most often in paper, we shall assume that $\mathbb{X}$ is finite.
+In most cases in this paper, we will assume that $\mathbb{X}$ is finite.
 On the other hand, let $Z_k:\Omega\rightarrow\klam{0,1}$, $k\in\mathbb{N}$, be equidistributed IID binary variables.
-We shall assume that the values of $Z_k$ are a~priori unknown to the reader of the text $(X_i)_{i\in\mathbb{Z}}$ but can be learned from the text.
+We will assume that the values of $Z_k$ are a~priori unknown to the reader of the text $(X_i)_{i\in\mathbb{Z}}$ but can be learned from the text.
 Variables $Z_k$ will be called facts.
 We can imagine that the values of $Z_k$ are logical values (1=true and 0=false) of certain systematically enumerated logically independent propositions.